higj/pimd-b/README.md

 All pair interaction potentials require the `cutoff` parameter.
 By default, the cutoff distance is set to a negative value, which tells the program to calculate all interactions, regardless of the distance between a given pair of particles.
 Setting cutoff to zero will disable interactions altogether.
 A positive cutoff aborts the calculation of the interaction force if the inter-particle distance is larger than the specified cutoff distance.

+### Initialization

 The `initial_position` option allows to specify the method of initialization for the bead coordinates.
-Currently, three options are available:
+Currently, the following options are available:

 * `random` (default): samples random positions in each Cartesian direction from a uniform distribution on the interval $[-L/2, L/2]$, where $L$ is the linear size of the system.
 * `xyz(<filename>.xyz)`: initializes the coordinates based on the provided `.xyz` file.
 A given particle is initialized at the same location across all imaginary time-slices (beads).
 * `xyz(<filename_format>)`: if the provided filename is a [Python format string](https://docs.python.org/3/library/string.html#formatspec), the indices of the imaginary time-slices (starting with either 0 or 1, automatically detected from the available files) are substituted as the format argument, and the resulting filenames are then used to initialize the coordinates.
 The formatted string can contain only a single replacement field.

 Similarly, the `initial_velocity` option gives the user the ability to initialize the bead velocities.
-Three options are available as of now:
+Currently, the following options are available:

 * `random` (default): samples velocities from the Maxwell-Boltzmann distribution at the given temperature of the simulation.
 * `manual`: the velocities are initialized from the files `init/vel_XX.dat` where `XX` symbolizes the two-digit index of the imaginary time-slice, starting from 01.